Browse by Records Creators

 c1745-1765: misc Ogilvy family corresp, mainly of David, Lord Ogilvy

-Edinburgh University Library, Special Collections
+Edinburgh University Library, Heritage Collections

 See HMC Principal family and estate collections L-W, 1999 [76c]